shellshape/fw/README.md

 cargo install --git https://github.com/zekrotja/fw fw
 ```

+## Why?

+This tool is mostly purpose built to simplify and speed up some task during my development at work by restarting services when re-building modules.
+But still the target of the project is to make it as general purpose as possible, so that other automation tasks can be realized using this tool.
+Feel free to contribute ideas and bugs via [the issues](https://github.com/zekroTJA/fw/issues) or by creating [a pull request](https://github.com/zekroTJA/fw/compare).

 ## Configuration

 Configuration can be provided as `TOML`, `YML` or `JSON` file either in the current working directory as `fw.*` or in the users home config directory, which maps to the following directories depending on the OS.